dolanor-galaxy/network/README.md

 ![Architecture](images/arch3.png)

+Developers contribute services to the network and build on each others work.

 ## Economics

 Building such an architecture is good in theory but in practice requires network effects to drive its use, growth and ability to thrive.